Chrisye: Early life

-Chrisye was born Christian Rahardi (Lauw Peng Liang) in Jakarta on 16 September 1949 to Laurens Rahadi (Lauw Tek Kang, 1918–2005), a Chinese-Betawi entrepreneur, and Hanna Rahadi (Khoe Hian Eng, 1920–2003), a Chinese-Sundanese housewife from Bogor.
+Chrisye was born Christian Rahadi (Lauw Peng Liang) in Jakarta on 16 September 1949 to Laurens Rahadi (Lauw Tek Kang, 1918–2005), a Chinese-Betawi entrepreneur, and Hanna Rahadi (Khoe Hian Eng, 1920–2003), a Chinese-Sundanese housewife from Bogor.
 He was the second of three sons born to the couple; his brothers were Joris and Vicky.
 The family lived on Talang Street near Menteng, Central Jakarta, until 1954, when they moved to Pegangsaan Street (also in Menteng).

 While attending GIKI Elementary School, Chrisye befriended the neighbouring Nasution family; he became especially close to Bamid Gauri, with whom he played badminton and flew kites.
 He also began listening to his father's record collection, singing along to songs by Bing Crosby, Frank Sinatra, Nat King Cole, and Dean Martin.
 After graduating from elementary school, Chrisye attended Christian Middle School III Diponegoro.

 Beatlemania reached Indonesia while Chrisye was in Senior High School PSKD Menteng, and increased his interest in music.
 Responding to Chrisye's desire to play an instrument, his father bought him a guitar; Chrisye chose the bass guitar, as he considered it the easiest to master.
 As they could not read music, Chrisye and Joris learned to play by accompanying their father's records and songs recorded from the radio.
 In time they began playing at school events, with vocals by Chrisye.
 During this period he began smoking in school; when caught, he was punished by being forced to smoke eight cigarettes at once, in front of the assembled pupils.
 However, this failed to cure his habit and he eventually became a chain smoker.